 Besides stakes, there are some other options for supporting plants, including:

 - Trellises, often used for decorative purposes or to make harvesting easier by allowing access to fruit without a ladder.
 Trellises often use twine or rope to form a ladder for vining plants to climb.
+You can make a trellis out of many different materials including wood, plastic, and metal.

 - Fences, such as your garden fence or the fence along your property line.